junwatu/svh/README.md

 ```
 ### Use with ngrok 2

-svh support to expose your project to publis site via [ngrok][1], it's awesome tool by the way but make sure that it's already installed in your system.
+svh support to expose your project to public via [ngrok][1]. it's awesome tool by the way but make sure that it's already installed in your system.
 The default path is

 ```
 /usr/bin/ngrok